 their efforts in the “Every Little Bit” campaign as well as their increased budget and customer paid incentives.
 This is described in the testimony of Company witnesses Powell, Hirschkorn, and Folsom.

-In addition, this has been done in a cost effective manner, as demonstrated by the fact that they have exceeded their DSM goals in their IRP for 2007 and 2008, achieving 137% of the DSM goals for these years, while maintaining program-wide benefit-to-cost ratios exceeding 1.0 for gas and electric, for both the Utility Cost Test and the Total Resource Cost test.
+In addition, this has been done in a cost effective manner, as demonstrated by the fact that they have exceeded their DSM goals in their IRP for 2007 and 2008, while maintaining program-wide benefit-to-cost ratios exceeding 1.0 for gas and electric, for both the Utility Cost Test and the Total Resource Cost test.
 This is described in the testimony of Company witnesses Powell, Hirschkorn, and Folsom as well as in the Company’s response to Staff data request number 151.

 However, it is unclear to what extent the price signal under the decoupling mechanism, which results in very small changes to a customer’s monthly bill, actually affected customers’ implementation of conservation measures.
 Other factors such as programmatic DSM programs, education and social norms may in fact be more motivational for behavior change for conservation than the small difference in price experienced by the average consumer.
 Ultimately, the Company recognizes that it would be a simpler and appropriate financial method to bill customers directly for actual fixed